 Field-hunting tip

-Look in evaporite deposits in lacustrine basins country — that is the host setting where ameghinite typically forms.
+Look in evaporite deposits in lacustrine basins country, the host setting where ameghinite typically forms.
 If you start seeing borax, ezcurrite, kernite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.